atom-sw/fauxpy/docs/source/user/citing_fauxpy_and_references.rst

 Empirical Software Engineering (EMSE) journal.
 You can cite this empirical work as follows:

-    Rezaalipour, M., Furia, C.A.
-An empirical study of fault localization in Python programs.
+    Rezaalipour, M., Furia, C. A. An empirical study of fault localization in Python programs.
 Empir Software Eng 29, 92 (2024). https://doi.org/10.1007/s10664-024-10475-3

 .. code-block:: bibtex

    @article{Rezaalipour:2024,
-     title={An empirical study of fault localization in Python programs}, author={Rezaalipour, Mohammad and Furia, Carlo A},
+     title={An empirical study of fault localization in Python programs}, author={Rezaalipour, Mohammad and Furia, Carlo A.},
      journal={Empirical Software Engineering},
      volume={29},
      number={4},